 You are presented with specific assessment guidelines to allow you to present your work to academic standards.
-The assessment must be presented on-line by submission via the Faculty of Nursing and Midwifery e-Portfolio.
+The assessment must be presented on-line by submission via the Faculty of Nursing and Midwifery e Portfolio.
 Assessment examiners are identified.
 A summary of grading and submission format is presented in Table 1 below.
+Further details are presented in the Membership Handbook.